 Michigan is so many things.
 First and foremost, it’s an outdoor lover’s paradise with only ten million people, many of whom live in the cities.
 It has an area of 97,000 square miles, of which half of this area is forest, so there are many places to disappear into the backcountry where you’ll enjoy an array of outdoor activities.

 If the great outdoors is not what you’re after, the Wolverine State is also known for its fascinating history, scenic drives, and amazing attractions.
 You could say that Michigan is one interesting place, and below are some facts about Michigan that you may not have known about amazing state!

 1. Welcome to Motor City

 After Henry Ford established the Ford Motor Company in the early 1900s, Detroit became the center of the company’s operations.
 In the following decades, the city gained prominence as the world’s car manufacturing center.
 Today, Detroit is still known as the car capital of the world and by its nickname Motor City.

 As far as weathervanes go, none in the world surpass the one in Montague, Michigan when it comes to size.
 At 48 feet tall and 4,300 pounds, it’s the biggest one in the world.

 3. Who Would’ve Thought Michigan Had Such a Long Coastline!

+As a Michigander, this is one of my favorite fun facts about Michigan.
 There’s no ocean coastline in Michigan but there’s plenty of freshwater coastline!
 In fact, the 3,288 miles of coastline in the state is the longest in the entire country and the longest freshwater coastline in the world.
 You know what that means?
 Plenty of Michigan beaches to enjoy!